ironArray/Btune-tutorial/README.md

     git clone https://github.com/Blosc/Btune-tutorial

+Then, make sure that you are using a Python environment with Python 3.10 or 3.11.
+For example, if you are using conda, you can do that easily with:

+    conda create -n btune-tutorial python=3.11
+    conda activate btune-tutorial

-And install the Btune plugin:
+Install the Btune plugin:

-    pip install blosc2-btune
+    pip install blosc2-btune -U

 # Genetic tuning